LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 Object parameters can be accessed using :term:`parameter variables <parameter variable>` or built-in execution context methods.
 Parameter variables is the recommended solution to access object parameters.
-Although they introduce a concept of entity global variables, their unique syntax, ``_ParameterName_``, avoids conflicts and makes them easily recognizable.
+Although they introduce a concept of entity global variables, their unique syntax (``_ParameterName_``) avoids conflicts, makes them easily recognizable, and distinguishes them from other named anonymous variables.
 For example:

 ::